Igadsme/apin_project/README.md

 This is an MVP scaffold designed so you can replace the mock vision service with a real computer‑vision model later.

 In the later update patch
-upgraded features include: Ml models that can predit when the reduction in traffic is happening
+upgraded features include: ML models that can predict when the reduction in traffic is happening ML model that can predict the time when traffic and use phone motion sensors to reduce traffic and phone prediction models to tell when traffic is reduced

 ## Quick Start